cosmos/sdk-tutorials/voter/index.md

 With this command, you generated the code that handles the creation of `poll` items.

-### View the front-end user interface
+### View the Front-end User Interface

-To see the app front-end form for creating polls:
+To see the front-end app form for creating polls:

 - Run `starport serve`
 - Visit <http://localhost:8080>